lmoresco/OpenModelica/testsuite/meta/MetaModelicaDev/04_assignment/README.txt

 - the environment after it was augmented with the assignments
 - search for // your code here within Assignment.mo

-SOLUTION.mo presents the solution to the assignment.
+SOLUTION.txt presents the solution to the assignment.

+To clean the project type "clean" when building the project.
+To build the project leave the input box empty when building the project.
+To run the calculator type "run" when building the project.

 If you need to edit the input of the calculator edit the file called program.txt